nma/nma.github.io/_posts/2014-07-02-wordpress-on-dokku-with-vagrant-devo.md

 {% include JB/setup %}

 For a new project I am taking on, I wanted to have my own Platform as a Service (PaaS) that has a git push deploy hook like Heroku.
-There are a few open source projects out there that are currently trying to replicate Heroku, such as [Flynn] (https://github.com/flynn/flynn).
+There are a few open source projects out there that are currently trying to replicate Heroku, such as [Flynn](https://github.com/flynn/flynn).

 Flynn is trying to become an open source Heroku replacement, but it has too many features that are overkill for our simple applications.
-I only want the git push deploy for now, this is where [Dokku] (https://github.com/progrium/dokku) comes in.
+I only want the git push deploy for now, this is where [Dokku](https://github.com/progrium/dokku) comes in.

 Dokku is a very hackable and has very small code base, making it much easier to understand.
 I plan to use Vagrant to setup a local Dokku instance.